comRamona/Neural-Statistician/README.md

 ```

 # Neural Statistician

-## About
-This repo contains a PyTorch implementation of the model outlined in [Towards a Neural Statistician (Edwards & Storkey, ICLR 2017)](https://arxiv.org/abs/1606.02185).
-All models are close approximations of those listed in the paper and should yield comparable results.

 The code was written using Python 3.6, and currently works only with a GPU setup.
 Package requirements should be easy to handle using Conda and/or pip.